msesia/msesia.github.io/_pages/research.md

 Genome-wide association studies measure, from large numbers of people, hundreds of thousands of simple genetic mutations across the entire genome and compare them to interesting phenotypes (e.g., blood pressure, cholesterol levels, diabetes, and many other diseases), with the goal of better understanding the underlying biology and heritability.
 From a statistician's perspective, this problem can at first be seen as a special instance of high-dimensional variable selection, although genetic data are extremely high-dimensional and display a particular structure (hidden Markov models) that raises unique challenges as well as opportunities.

+One of my main contributions in this field was the development of [KnockoffGWAS](https://msesia.github.io/knockoffgwas/index.html), a powerful and versatile statistical method for the analysis of genome-wide association data with population structure.

 <p align="center">
   <img src="/images/digital_twin.png" width="600"><br><br>